-We grew out of Fort Ord, a decommisioned Army base with a rich history going back to 1917.
+We grew out of Fort Ord, a decommissioned Army base with a rich history going back to 1917.
 Throughout the '50s, '60s and '70s, Fort Ord was a major location for basic training, reaching its heyday during the Vietnam War.
 Even celebs like Jimi Hendrix and Clint Eastwood completed basic training here.
-In all, more that 1.5 million men and women received basic training at Fort Ord.
+In all, more than 1.5 million men and women received basic training at Fort Ord.

 When Congress decided to shut down Fort Ord, the local community proposed the base be converted into a university.
 In June 1994, that plan was approved and Cal State Monterey Bay began.
 Hank Hendrickson, then Executive Dean of CSUMB, signed the deed on August 29, 1994.

 The opportunity to create a new university drew some of the most dedicated, creative and talented people in the field of higher education to Monterey Bay.